zeditor01/cdc_examples/C008_db2zos.md

 </table>

-All the services, and their governing parameters are documented in the <a href="https://www.ibm.com/docs/en/idr/11.4.0?topic=zos-about-cdc-replication">knowledge centre</a>.
+All the services, and their governing parameters are documented in the knowledge centre <a href="https://www.ibm.com/docs/en/idr/11.4.0?topic=zos-about-cdc-replication">here</a>.

 <h2 id="2.0">2.
 High Level Review of Implementation Steps</h2>
-There are a lot of moving parts, and a lot of inter-related dependencies in setting up Classic CDC for VSAM.

 It is helpful to establish a structured overview of the main installation and configuration activities before diving into the technical details of very nut and bolt.
 This paper identifies five separate stages of implementation